Your water heater is more important than you think

 Buildup of sediments

-When this happens, the bottom part of the water heater gets loose and gives way.
+When this happens, the bottom of the tank gets loose and gives way.
 This is why the bottom may drop down, and the containing water will flood the environs.

 Constant High Pressure